Bach Flowers. Care for the Carers

 Care for the Carers.

-So, overnight Wendy became a full-time Carer.
+So, overnight Wendy had being a full-time Carer thrust upon her.

 Change of attitude

 She left her job, and continued to do all the normal things to run the house.
 She now realised she had to change her attitude.
 She had to start ‘caring for Donald’.
 Donald now came first!

 This change of attitude was hard for Wendy.
 She was shocked by the news.
 Although she could hardly admit it to herself, she was angry with him!
 Just as she was going to have some freedom and start living her life again – he got sick!
 Of course, she knew it wasn’t deliberate – but she felt she’d been dealt a rotten hand.
 (Willow is the remedy for feeling as if you’ve been treated unfairly).
 Wendy definitely felt she’d been treated unfairly – even before Donald became sick.